How To Teach A Scared Teenager To Drive

 1. Ask Questions To Understand Their Fear

-Before you even broach teaching your teen how to drive, you may want to reflect on your teen’s approach to tackling new things.
+Before you even broach teaching your teen how to drive, you may want to reflect on your teen's approach to tackling new things.
 You know your kid best: How do they handle new situations?
 Let that knowledge inform this new situation.
-And remember: It was probably scary to you when you learned as a teen how to drive, too!
+And remember, learning to drive was probably scary for you as a teen too!

 And if your teen driver expresses fear or hesitation, gently ask follow-up questions to better understand that fear.
 What is about being a teen driver that scares them?